 5. Create a Three- to Six-Month Emergency Fund Reserve

-Establishing a three- to six-month reserve fund for emergencies is wise.
+Establishing a three- to six-month reserve of cash for emergencies is wise.
 This reserve fund can protect your church from budget shortfalls, giving you peace of mind that you can immediately address any financial needs.

 Be sure to define what would constitute an emergency.
 This ensures that this cash reserve is not used for non-emergency purposes.
 This reserve fund can increase over time and provide additional financial security.